FutureMarkRwanda/BA_Notes/Networking/Inter_VLAN_Routing_Notes.md

 - Router sub-interfaces fa0/1.10 and fa0/1.20 handle VLAN 10 and 20, respectively, with 802.1Q tagging.
 - Pinging from Host A to Host B succeeds after configuration.

-Scenario: A medium-sized enterprise uses router-on-a-stick to route traffic between Admin and Finance VLANs, leveraging a single router interface for cost efficiency.
+A medium-sized enterprise uses router-on-a-stick to route traffic between Admin and Finance VLANs, leveraging a single router interface for cost efficiency.

 ---